 - We believe the greatest impact we can make on human health is through our science.
-This is where we focus, partnering with others where needed to find sustainable solutions for patient access to our innovation. - We develop pricing strategies based on country-specific circumstances and recognise the need to balance health budgets.
+This is where we focus, partnering with others where needed to find sustainable solutions for patient access to our innovation. - We develop pricing strategies based on country-specific circumstances and recognise the need to balance government health budgets.
 In high-income countries, we apply a value-based approach to price our medicines according to the benefit we bring to patients and health systems, measured by clinical, economic and social outcomes.
-In lower income countries, we use innovative pricing structures to extend product reach.
-This includes tiered pricing for vaccines; and non-profit pricing in public markets in low-income countries (LICs), least developed countries (LDCs) and SubSaharan African countries for ViiV Healthcare's anti-retroviral (ARV) medicines for people living with HIV. - Intellectual property (IP) underpins the system that has led to transformational medical breakthroughs.
+We collaborate with global health partners to increase our impact in lower income countries. - Intellectual property (IP) underpins the system that has led to transformational medical breakthroughs.
 IP protections can coexist with mechanisms to improve access to medicines, and the least developed countries are not required to enforce IP rights for medicines before the year 2033.
-We believe the root cause of healthcare challenges in LLMICs is multifaceted, requiring partnership working to ensure that innovation reaches patients. - In some circumstances, technology transfer can play a role in increasing access, and we are involved in several "know-how" transfer and capacity building programmes in countries where we operate.
-Manufacturing medicines is a complex process with the lowest costs achieved though concentration in large plants in a limited number of locations.
-It is therefore important to consider technology transfer more broadly than by focusing on local manufacturing alone. - We recognise the importance of targeted product donations in the form of humanitarian assistance or as emergency support in the event of natural disasters.
-We do not believe that long-term donations are a sustainable approach for creating the capacity and capability needed to manage healthcare challenges faced by many countries.
+We believe the root cause of healthcare challenges in lower income countries is multifaceted, requiring partnership working to ensure that innovation reaches patients. - In some circumstances, technology transfer can play a role in increasing access, and we are involved in several product transfer and capacity building programmes in countries where we operate.
+Manufacturing medicines is a complex process with the lowest costs and efficiencies achieved though concentration in large plants in a limited number of locations.
+It is therefore important to consider technology transfer more broadly than by focussing on local manufacturing alone. - We recognise the importance of targeted product donations in the form of humanitarian assistance or as emergency support in the event of natural disasters.
+We do not believe that long-term donations are a sustainable approach for creating the capacity and capability needed to manage healthcare challenges faced by many countries. - We are renewing our commitment to expand access to our vaccines and medicines that have the potential to change the trajectory of high-burden diseases in lower income countries.
+We will systematically evaluate our pipeline and portfolio, in consultation with global health partners, to focus on opportunities for sustainable impact in lower income countries.

-- We are renewing our commitment to expand access to our vaccines and medicines that have the potential to change the trajectory of high-burden diseases in LLMICs.
-We are putting a process in place to systematically evaluate our pipeline and portfolio, in consultation with global health partners, to identify which products will benefit LLMICs and develop access plans to reach people that need them. - Maintaining investment needed for the research, development, manufacture and distribution of new treatments for diseases of LLMICs is extremely challenging.
+- Maintaining investment needed for the research, development, manufacture and distribution of new treatments for diseases of lower income countries is extremely challenging.
 We need a policy and financing environment where global health discoveries are supported, developed and brought to patients using a model that shares the risk throughout the development lifecycle, and leverages the expertise of different partners involved in delivering healthcare. - We recognise the importance of progress towards Universal Health Care (UHC).
 A focus on prevention and health system strengthening, and not just on treatment, is essential.
 Expenditure on health should be seen as an investment rather than solely as a cost.